 How did we discover the planets?
 Discovering our solar system was no easy task.
-Astronomers had to be able to compare two different starry skies and find the “stars” that were moving, which we’re not, in fact, stars, but ninja planets moving about silently in the night.
-With all of those stars, how can you find a single moving planet?
+Astronomers had to compare two different starry skies and find the “stars” that were moving.
+Of course, these “stars” were not, in fact, stars, but ninja planets moving about silently in the night.
+With all of those unmoving stars, how can you find a planet?
 Scientists aren’t too fond of brute force attacks.
-In fact, it is in our nature to always try and find a better way.
-So instead of counting dots in one starry image and checking individually that each dot is in the other image, we invented something called a blink comparator.
+Finding better, more efficient methods is in our nature.
+Instead of counting dots in one starry image and checking individually that each dot is in the other image, we invented something called a blink comparator.

 Blink comparators flip between the two images quickly, so quickly that your eyes can easily pick out anything that is changing, whether it be a speck getting bigger, or moving across the screen.
 The blink comparator below that was used to find Pluto used a small mirror that would flip the eyepiece to look at the image on the right, then on the left.
-In our downloadable STEM activity, you can try your hand at finding planets!
+In our downloadable STEM activity, you will try your hand at finding planets!
 We have a bouncy ball sky that has just a single planet in it.
-See how long it takes you to discover the ball that changed, then check out our online blink comparator to see just how effective this tool is once you have scoured and scoured the sky!
+See how long it takes you to discover the ball that changed.
+Check out our online blink comparator to see just how effective this tool is once you have scoured and scoured the sky!

 LEARNING ABOUT BLINK COMPARATORS

-(Aka great talking points for you while you are engaged in the STEM project)
+(Aka great talking points about discovering planets for you while you are engaged in the STEM project)

-Do we still need blink comparators?
+Do we still use blink comparators?
 In these times scientists don’t often use blink comparators in the same way they did before.
-That is because they write programs in computers to do the work for them.
+Computers do the work for them.
 By writing algorithms we can be more efficient than human eyes, which can miss faint or very slow moving objects!

 How else can we find a planet?
 Comparing starry images of night skies is not the only way to discover new planets.
 Scientists can also look for shadows crossing over stars, look at gravitational microlensing, and detect wobbles!